mszep/pandoc_resume/resume.md

   * Write documentation and procedures, both internal and external
   * Handle product inquiries from customers, including feature requests
   * Assist technical support with troubleshooting issues on Mac OS X

+### Larry's Comics (Lowell, MA)
+**IT/Webmaster/Graphic Design/Manager**; 06/1999 – 06/2012
+  * Provide all levels of IT/helpdesk support
+  * Web server configuration and maintenance.
+Web design and online storefront programming.
+  * Create and manage customer database for both traditional and email marketing using Microsoft Access
+  * Manage day-to-day store operations, manage a small team of employees

 Education